capstone-engine/capstone/tests/README.md

 The `MCUpdater` translates most test files of the LLVM MC regression tests into our YAML files.

 The LLVM regression tests, check the bytes and assembly for all instructions of an architecture.
-They do it by passing bytes or assembly to the `llvm-mc` tool and compare the output.
+They do it by passing bytes or assembly to the `llvm-mc` and `FileCheck` tool and compare the output.
 We capture this output and process it into YAML.
-So you need to install `llvm-mc` for our updater to work.
+So you need to install `llvm-mc` and `FileCheck` for our updater to work.

 To update the YAML MC regression tests, you need to install `Auto-Sync` and run the `MCUpdater`.